Brazil is rocked by political turmoil as pandemic outlook darkens

 Bolsonaro replaced the justice minister with a close family ally.
 Then he sacked the defense minister, Fernando Azevedo e Silva, who had taken the virus more seriously and had reportedly chafed under the president’s leadership.
 Bolsonaro, a former army captain, has repeatedly said the military was on his side in political disputes.
 Earlier this month, he called it “my military.”

-Azevedo e Silva disagreed — and was gone by Monday.
+Azevedo e Silva disagreed — and was gone by the end of Monday.

 “During this time, I preserved the Armed Forces as institutions of state,” Azevedo e Silva wrote in his departure statement.
 “I leave in the certainty of a mission accomplished.”